-Let’s start with a story on how to become financially independent and then get into specific strategies in personal finance like debt relief and early retirement.
+Let’s start with a story on how to become debt free and then get into specific strategies in personal finance like debt relief and early retirement.
 Let’s walk the Road Out of Debt…

 For Joe, life seemed to be going pretty well.
 He and his wife and just refinanced their home and used the extra money to pay off their debt.
 He had just received a promotion at work that had doubled his income and his wife had just picked up a new job that was in her career field for the first time.
 They were happy, financially secure, and headed for a relaxing retirement in 20 years or so.

 Just 60 days later, Joe was laid off from his job.
 His wife continued to work and they had a small income that was coming in, but it wasn’t enough to pay the mortgage and all the bills in full.
 Joe tried to find work, but there weren’t any offers coming in.
 Month after month passed and Joe saw his savings account vanish.
 They had to cash in their 401k plans.
 Joe even used the funds from a “fortunate” car accident that put a major dent in his car to pay the mortgage one month.

 It just wasn’t enough.
 After 7 months, Joe was tapped out.
 After 9 months, the lender filed for a foreclosure on the house.
 That was in 2010.

 Now Joe is financially independent once again, saving for retirement and back on track, although about 3 years behind from his original plans.
 He hopes to make up the difference with some strategic investments, but knows that slow and steady is the way to go right now as he continues to build up his credit.

 You Can Be Just Like Joe… And It Doesn’t Have to Take Long!

 With smart financial planning, even the biggest debts can be wiped out within 7 years in almost every instance.
 About 70% of people can wipe out a majority of their debt within 5 years.
 33% of people can wipe out their debt in 24 months or less and become financially independent once again.
 How do these people accomplish this?